Chinese Camp Content

 Real World Practice

-Kids will take trips off campus to places where they can use the vocabulary they have been learning.
+Campers will take trips off campus to places where they can use the vocabulary they have been learning.
 Activities include buying vegetables at the market or buying museum entrance tickets.

-Games & Others
+Games & Storytelling Techniques

 We use a variety of methods, like games, story telling, etc., depending on the students’ learning styles to make lessons more engaging and interesting, and thus encourage learning.